tools-only/FairPP/README.md

 # Fair-PP
-Code for submission "Fair-PP: A Synthetic Dataset for Aligning LLM with Personalized Preferences of Social Equity"
+Code for Neurips 2025 Datasets and Benchmarks Track submission: "Fair-PP: A Synthetic Dataset for Aligning LLM with Personalized Preferences of Social Equity"
 You can find our data here: [Fair-PP datasets](https://huggingface.co/collections/tools-o/fair-pp-6826f1f80edc145806b29a13)

 Models used in our paper: